- Matthew Lampman - Vice President - Operations

 Jeff and Angie met while attending the University of Florida, in Gainesville, Florida.
 Their careers led them to Orlando after graduation, where they’ve been ever since.
 They were married in 1997.

-Jeff has been in the financial services industry for 15 years.
+Jeff has been in the financial services industry for over 20 years.
 After a great deal of formal training with a private financial group in Gainesville, Jeff moved to Orlando to work with International Assets as a financial consultant.

 Within the overall financial services universe, Jeff has developed his particular expertise in the areas of portfolio management, risk management, and retirement and estate planning.
 Jeff is a Managing Partner as well as the Director of Retirement and Estate Planning with International Assets Advisory, LLC.